 - There are too few resources available to effectively support wellbeing in our small rural schools.
 Even when resources are available, small rural schools have limited capacity (or professional expertise) to deliver services and programs dedicated to wellbeing. - The amount of staff time focused solely on wellbeing varies greatly across schools in the region.
 In some small schools it's just the Principal, while most of the larger schools had a wellbeing officer at 0.2-0.4 FTE.
-Only one has a full time Wellbeing Officer. - Around two thirds of schools' fund wellbeing support through their global budget9, with a few receiving resources through the National Schools Chaplaincy Program, although several were not re-funded in 2021.

-Since 2020, the Victorian Government has been rolling out Mental Health Practitioners in schools, which in rural secondary schools equates to 0.2 FTE and there have been many challenges with recruitment and retention.
-Introduction of this program into some primary schools is welcomed, however will potentially further exacerbate the human resource challenges.
-10

-- Many Principals identified that they may be unaware of or unable to engage with program supports and services in their local communities. - The administrative and education provision demands on small schools can limit or prohibit the time available to build relationships with local service providers, explore the availability, appropriateness, efficacy, and resourcing to engage programs in their entirety and as they were designed, that could support improved health outcomes for their students. - Schools need more mental health support, especially primary schools.
-Primary schools reported mental health practitioners and other supports in the mental health system are missing in the region. - A recent announcement of mental health support in Primary school (from 2022) will help with this, but is only part of the solution. - Half of all mental health problems are apparent by age 14, with symptoms beginning in primary school.11 - While DET has the Student Support Service for students in need, the referral requires significant paperwork, and the system is often oversubscribed and only able to service students in crisis (not prevention).
+Only one has a full time Wellbeing Officer. - Around two thirds of schools' fund wellbeing support through their global budget, with a few receiving resources through the National Schools Chaplaincy Program, although several were not re-funded in 2021. - Since 2020, the Victorian Government has been rolling out Mental Health Practitioners in schools, which in rural secondary schools equate to 0.2 FTE and there have been many challenges with recruitment and retention. - Many Principals identified that they may be unaware of or unable to engage with program supports and services in their local communities. - The administrative and education provision demands on small schools can limit or prohibit the time available to build relationships with local service providers, explore the availability, appropriateness, efficacy, and resourcing to engage programs in their entirety and as they were designed, that could support improved health outcomes for their students. - Schools need more mental health support, especially primary schools.
+Primary schools reported mental health practitioners and other supports in the mental health system are missing in the region. - A recent announcement of mental health support in Primary school (from 2022) will help with this, but is only part of the solution. - Half of all mental health problems are apparent by age 14, with symptoms beginning in primary school. - While DET has the Student Support Service for students in need, the referral requires significant paperwork, and the system is often oversubscribed and only able to service students in crisis (not prevention).

-The suite of DET interventions (best practice programs and on-line resources- now known as the 'Mental health Menu') available to schools, require investment of time, training, and professional experiences that many schools report lacking capacity to deliver.12
+The suite of DET interventions (best practice programs and on-line resources- now known as the 'Mental health Menu') available to schools, require investment of time, training, and professional experiences that many schools report lacking capacity to deliver.
+12